Azure/batch-shipyard/docs/02-batch-shipyard-configuration.md

     specified, a public/private key pair will be automatically generated.
   * `generate_tunnel_script` property directs script to generate an SSH tunnel script for use with the compute nodes in the pool.
+* `gpu` property defines additional information for nVidia GPU-enabled VMs:
+  * `nvidia_driver` property contains the following required members:
+    * `version` is the version number of the driver.
+This can be determined by the filename or from nVidia's website.
+    * `source` is the source url to download the driver.
 * `additional_node_prep_commands` is an array of additional commands to execute on the compute node host as part of node preparation.